 - Streamline: Manage for profitability.

 Do you know any other frameworks that could help analyzing the key accounts?
 I would love to know.
-Because at DemandFarm, we are on a mission to make key account planning and management easier and effective.
+Because at DemandFarm, we are on a mission to make strategic account planning and management easier and effective.